 Should you still call the police even if your accident is just a minor one?
 The answer is usually yes.
 Even after a minor accident, a police officer can help you sort things out, and document what happened in case that becomes important in the future.
 However, in many metropolitan areas, the police probably won't come to the scene of your minor fender-bender.
 They will simply tell you to exchange information with the other driver.
 The police will not prepare a report in this situation.

-If the Police Tell You to Just Exchange Information
+If the Police Tells You to Just Exchange Information

 If you do call the police, and they tell you to just exchange information with the other driver, what information should you exchange?
 At a minimum, make sure you get from the other driver(s) -- and that the other driver(s) get from you -- the following information: